 3 hours.
 This is an advanced study of organizational communication.
 Topics include, but are not limited to, organizational storytelling, communication technologies, career theory, power and resistance in organizations, and impression management.
 Students will be encouraged to recognize ways organizational communication can be improved through their everyday interactions.

-Prerequisite: COMM 270 Introduction to Organizational Communication or instructor's permission.
+Prerequisite: COMM 270 or consent of instructor.